This week I am taking a brief look at the Lord’s Prayer. My plan is three posts:

 (3) Positivity restored – objections shot down

-Monday we considered the prayer itself, After this manner therefore pray ye.
-Tuesday it was the objections of those who say this prayer is not for Christians today, So much negativity.
-Today we look at the answers to these objections.
+First, I considered the prayer itself, After this manner therefore pray ye.
+Then, the objections of those who say this prayer is not for Christians today, So much negativity.
+Today, the answers to these objections.

 Positivity restored

-My plan is to go through the list I presented yesterday.
+I will go through the list I presented yesterday, replying to each one.
 I don’t want to repeat the entire post so I will only summarize each objection.

 Dispensationalism – Everything Jesus said/taught was to Jews under the Law and has nothing to do with us.
 The Gospel as we know it was preached by Paul.

 This is, in a word, outrageous!
 Heretical even!
 We follow Jesus, not Paul.
 The very first verse of the Gospel according to Mark says, The beginning of the gospel of Jesus Christ, the Son of God.
-The gospel begins with John the Baptist!
-Jesus said, For all the prophets and the law prophesied until John.
 The entire ministry of Jesus, miracles and teaching, was kingdom of heaven stuff, gospel stuff!
 We are followers of Jesus and he said, After this manner therefore pray ye.

 Is it suggested this is the only prayer to be prayed?
 No!
 No one anywhere, ever, has suggested this is the only prayer to be prayed.
 Have you ever been to a liturgical worship service?
 Prayers are offered throughout the service.
-There is more prayer than in many/most evangelical services.
+Dare I say it, there is more prayer than in many/most evangelical services.
 Besides, how can you really rise above praying the very words the Lord said to pray?

 Liturgy and ritual.
 Bad, just bad.
 Repeating the Lord’s Prayer is part of empty, mind-numbing ritual which should be avoided.

 Everybody has liturgy, some more involved and thought out than others.
 “What??
 My church does not use liturgy!”
 Do you have an order of service that you follow every week?
 That’s fundamentally a liturgy.
-Is your order of service one that without even thinking about it or, gasp, without a bulletin, you know what’s going to happen next?
+Is your order of service one that without even thinking about it you know what’s going to happen next?
 Sounds like mind-numbing ritual.
 Ha!
-Actually, we should all avoid judging the intentions and motives of others.
-Surely we can disagree without condemning.
+Truth is, you can be wholly engaged in a full on liturgical service, and fall asleep in a non-liturgical service - it all depends on what you bring to the table.

 This is a Catholic thing, right?

-There are those for whom this is the real issue, “If Catholics do it, must be bad, we’re not going to do it.”
-Yes, Catholics pray this prayer.
-If this is your concern, I can absolutely, positively guarantee praying the Lord’s Prayer will not make you Catholic.
+There are those for whom this is the real issue, “If Catholics do it, must be bad, so we’re not doing it.”
+Yes, Catholics pray this prayer, but so do a lot of other churches.
+Praying the Lord’s Prayer is about being scriptural, not denominational.

 True prayer is extemporaneous, spontaneous, unplanned, and unprepared.
 Spiritual prayer is from the heart, depending on the Holy Spirit for the words and direction.
 Therefore, using the Lord’s Prayer, or any other written or prepared prayer, is not spiritual, is not praying in the Spirit.